 The Filters tab allows you to set and save filtersets.

-You can choose the Source you'd like to display in the widget, filter by the metadata contained in your dataset using Record filters, as well as filter by Tags (if you have previously applied them), and even use the Search filter to isolate Topics, Opinions, or Keywords.
+You can choose the Source you'd like to display in the widget, filter by the metadata contained in your dataset using Record filters, as well as filter by Tags (if you have previously applied them), and even use the Search filter to isolate Topics or Opinions.

 If your dataset includes dates, choose that variable in your Records filter to isolate time periods.

 Once you have set all your desired filters, select "Update Widget" on the bottom right of the popup.
 This means your widget has been configured with the chosen parameters but you have not saved the filterset to use it later or in other widgets.